dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 little clarity in the periphery?; would it be possible to have the high resolution of central vision across the entire visual field?
-A key to understanding this is that although our central vision occupies a small fraction of the visual field (we can roughly define it as the area covered by our closed fist with an extended arm; Figure 7.3), it uses approximately half of the resources of our visual system.
+A key to understanding this is that although our central vision occupies a small fraction of the visual field (we can roughly define it as the visual area covered by our closed fist with an extended arm; **Figure 7**), it uses approximately half of the resources of our visual system.
 Thus, although peripheral vision occupies the majority of the visual field, it uses only the other half of the cortical resources.
-If we extrapolate the relationship between visual field and cortical area from central vision, processing our entire visual field with the sharpness of central vision would require a much larger brain than we have, which would seem to be almost a biological impossibility.
+If we extrapolate the relationship between visual field and cortical area from central vision, processing our entire visual field with the sharpness of central vision would require a much larger brain than we have, which seems biologically impossible.

 But even though we clearly see only a small part of the visual field, we use an important